ruicliu/botframework-telephony/experimental/TelephonyControl.md

     {
         if (member.Id != turnContext.Activity.Recipient.Id)
         {
-            //First message can't be interrupted by the user var recordingCallMessage = $"This call may be recorded for quality assurance purposes.";
+            // This message can't be interrupted by the user var recordingCallMessage = "This call may be recorded for quality assurance purposes.";
             await stepContext.Context.SendActivityAsync(MessageFactory.Text(recordingCallMessage, recordingCallMessage, InputHints.IgnoringInput), cancellationToken)

-            //This message can be interrupted by the user var supportingCallMessage = $"What can I help you with today?";
+            // This message can be interrupted by the user var supportingCallMessage = "What can I help you with today?";
-            await stepContext.Context.SendActivityAsync(MessageFactory.Text(supportingCallMessage, supportingCallMessage, InputHints.ExpectingInput), cancellationToken);
+            await stepContext.Context.SendActivityAsync(MessageFactory.Text(supportingCallMessage, supportingCallMessage), cancellationToken);
         }
     }
 }
 ```

+_Note:_ In the Public Preview release, the `IgnoringInput` hint only works for DTMF input.
+This is a known limitation that will be resolved in the GA release.

 ## Start recording, stop recording, and attach metadata to the recording
 Adapter offers “StartRecording”,“StopRecording”, and "ResumeRecording" methods, which have channel specific implementations.